BioDynaMo/biodynamo/doc/user_guide/visualization.md

 ```

 This will export a visualization file every time step.
 You can set the frequency
-by setting the `export_interval`.
+by setting the `interval`.
 Make sure that you run a good number of steps
 so that the cells have time to divide.
 Set it to around 2000 for the `hello_world` example.
 You can do this in `src/hello_world.h` in the `Simulate(time_steps)` function.
 Run your simulation with `biodynamo run`.